How to Apply for Pre-Kindergarten at WS/FCS

 Developmental screening appointments

-Parents who complete and submit applications between February 1 and March 31 and indicate a preference for a school site must have their child screened to be considered for placement in a Title I class in an elementary school.
-After your application has been reviewed, a Smart Start staff member will be in touch to schedule a screening appointment.
+Parents who complete and submit applications between February 3 and April 3 and indicate a preference for a school site must have their child screened to be considered for placement in a Pre-K school site.
+After your application has been reviewed you will receive an appointment notification by mail with information about scheduling a screening appointment.

 Preparing your child for a developmental screening event